ucesys/dremio-toolkit/README.md

     -u or --user : Dremio user name.
 User must be a Dremio admin.
     -p or --password : Dremio user password.
     -o or --output-filename : Json file name to save Dremio environment.
-    -r or --report-filename : CSV file name for the exception report.
+    -r or --report-filename : File name for the tab delimited exception report report.
     -e or --report-delimiter : Delimiter to use in the exception report.
 Default is tab.
     -l or --log-level : Set Log Level to DEBUG, INFO, WARN, ERROR.
     -v or --verbose : Set Log to verbose to print object definitions instead of object IDs.